s-shamil/s-shamil.github.io/_projects/5_project.markdown

 ---
 layout: page
-title: project 5
-description: a project with a background image
-img: /assets/img/1.jpg
+title: My C Compiler
+description: A compiler written using Flex and Bison for a subset of C language as part of coursework.
-importance: 3
+importance: 4
-category: fun
+category: work
 ---

 Every project has a beautiful feature showcase page.